hannahdxz/STAT545-hw-Dong-Xinzhe/hw05/README.md

 **Report of my process:**

 * At first I had difficulty load the figure I previously saved to file.
-They after I added `.png` after the name of the saved plot, it worked!
+Then after I added `.png` after the name of the saved plot, it worked!

 * This tutorial about the [forcats package](https://blog.rstudio.com/2016/08/31/forcats-0-1-0/) is really helpful.

-* I am a little bit confused about what we should do in the *I want to do more* section, I did the task based on my own understanding of the problem.
+* I am a little bit unsure about what we should do in the *I want to do more* section, I did the task based on my own understanding of the problem.

 * I used the funcion `multiplot()` from [this website](http://stat545.com/block020_multiple-plots-on-a-page.html) to render two of my plots together.